Camborne: Education

 A Church of England National School was built in College Street in 1844 (replaced by a newer building further up the street towards the parish church in 1896-now demolished); in the following year a school for four hundred boys was opened in the Centenary Methodist Chapel and in 1847 the Basset Road British (Methodist) School was opened.
 A School of Mines started in 1872 with the Basset family paying for chemistry laboratories.
-The town now has a number of schools covering all age ranges, notably the main secondary school, Camborne Science and International Academy, and a campus of Cornwall College.
+The town now has a number of schools covering all age ranges, notably the main secondary school, Camborne Science and International Academy (founded in 1956 as Treswithian School), and a campus of Cornwall College.

+A private girls' school was founded in 1877 as Redbrook College with about 20 pupils.
+It became a state grammar school for girls in 1908 as Camborne Grammar School, and merged with Treswithian School in the change to comprehensive education in the 1970s.

 Twinning

 Camborne is twinned with two places: Santez-Anna-Wened in Brittany, France, and Pachuca, Hidalgo in Mexico.
 Camborne was twinned with Pachuca at a ceremony in Mexico on 3 July 2008.

 The town name inspired the name of Camborne, New Zealand, a seaside suburb of Porirua City developed by an investment company headed by an Arthur Cornish.
 Most of its street names are of Cornish origin.
+It adjoins the suburb of Plimmerton.